 Today the consumption of coffee blended with chicory has grown and there are several brands available in the market.
-The chicory root is dried, ground, roasted to a rich brown colour which resembles the colour of coffee beans.
-It is often used as a caffeine free beverage on its own or as a mixture with ground roasted coffee because it enhances the taste, aroma and makes coffee mellow.
+The chicory root is dried, ground, roasted to a rich brown color which resembles the color of coffee beans.
+It is often used as a caffeine-free beverage on its own or as a mixture with ground roasted coffee because it enhances the taste, aroma and makes coffee mellow.
 Another reason that chicory is added to coffee is that it is cheaper while it has all the characteristics of coffee.
-Also it reduces the caffeine intake when mixed with coffee and being highly soluble it blends well with it.
+Also, it reduces the caffeine intake when mixed with coffee and being highly soluble it blends well with it.

 FSSAI definition and standards for chicory

-Chicory is the roasted chicory powder obtained by roasting and grinding of the cleaned and dried roots of chicorium intybus Lin with or without the addition of edible fats and oils or sugar, like glucose or sucrose in proportion not exceeding 2.0 per cent by weight in aggregate.
-It must be clean and free from dirt, extraneous matter, and contain no artificial colouring and flavouring agents.
+Chicory is the roasted chicory powder obtained by roasting and grinding of the cleaned and dried roots of chicorium intybus Lin with or without the addition of edible fats and oils or sugar, like glucose or sucrose in proportion not exceeding 2.0 percent by weight in aggregate.
+It must be clean and free from dirt, extraneous matter, and contain no artificial coloring and flavoring agents.

 Standards for chicory are as follows

 (i) Total ash (on dry basis) m/m – Not less than 3.5 percent and Not more than 8.0 percent

 (ii) Acid-insoluble ash (on dry basis) m/m – Not more than 2.5 percent

 in diluted Hcl

 (iii) Aqueous extracts (on dry basis) m/m – Not less than 55.0 percent

 Coffee – Chicory Mixture means a product that is prepared by mixing roasted and ground coffee and roasted and ground chicory and is sound, dry and in a dust free condition with no rancid or obnoxious flavor.